elsayedelmandoh/AI-Generated-Blog-Generator/README.md

 # AI-Generated Blog Posts with Images

-This project is designed to explore the capabilities of generative models in content creation and image generation for blog posts.
+Developed a Streamlit app generates a blog post using AI models from Hugging Face.
+Users input a blog title, and the app creates an Introduction, Body, and Conclusion based on that title.
+It uses a text generation model to create the content and an image generation model to create the images.

 ## Table of Contents
 1. [Project Objectives](#project-objectives)